yunhong97/Simple-Wordle-Python-Code/README.md

 3) Which letters are correct and in the right position

 If you exceed 6 tries, the code will stop running and print the correct answer for you.

+Any words that:
+1) Do not start with caps
+2) Are lesser or longer than 5 letters
+3) Are not in the wordle.txt list

+will be rejected by the program and not counted as an attempt.